OData/v3ProtocolDocument/OData CSDL Definition.markdown

 # 4	Schema Constructs[csdl4]

 Each entity model exposed by the OData service is described one or more schemas.
-The schema acts as a container for all of the entity types, complex types and other model elements that make up an entity model.
+The schema acts as a container for all of the entity types, complex types and other parts of the entity model.

-## 4.1	The edm:Schema Element[csdl4.1]
+## 4.1	The `edm:Schema` Element[csdl4.1]

 The Schema is the root of an entity model exposed by an OData service.
-Although an edmx:DataServices element contains zero or more Schema elements, many OData services will contain exactly one schema.
+Although an `edmx:DataServices element contains zero or more Schema elements, many OData services will contain exactly one schema.

 A Schema element contains zero or more of the following elements: